Lyptik/Duration/README.md

 # uArm Animation Toolkit

-This software is a fork from [Duration](http://duration.cc) to provide [uArm] (http://ufactory.cc/) robot an keyframe based animation toolkit.
+This software is a fork from [Duration](http://duration.cc) to provide [uArm] (http://ufactory.cc/) robot a keyframe based animation toolkit.

 ## setup

-Compile and upload sketch in arduino/ to your uArm Compile uArm-animation toolkit
+Compile and upload the uArmController sketch in the arduino/ folder to your uArm.
+Then run the uArm Animation Toolkit Software.

 ## mode Player

-Create an animation with the toolkit and play it through serial to uArm.
+Create an animation with the animation toolkit and play it through usb to your uArm.

 ## mode Recorder

-Create keyframe by moving uArm to the desired position.
-Record a frame by pressing one of the two buttons on the uduino.
+Move your uArm to a desired position.
+Record a frame by pressing one of the two buttons on the arduino.

+## mode Exporter

+Generate the animation code to load your Arduino with

 ## Duration doc (below)